joellord/jquery.formatValidate/README.md

 =======
 The following options can be passed as parameters when calling the script or they can be set using data-classname-option HTML attribute (except for custom message which can be overridden by using data-classname-message):

- * invalidClass:       Takes a string as a parameter.
+ * *invalidClass*       Takes a string as a parameter.
 This is the class that is used for error messages (typically 'warning' or 'error').
 Default is 'warning'.
- * keepFocus:          Takes a boolean as a parameter.
+ * *keepFocus*          Takes a boolean as a parameter.
 Sets whether the input keeps the focus if invalid.
 Default is true.
- * showConsoleMessages:Takes a boolean as a parameter.
+ * *showConsoleMessages* Takes a boolean as a parameter.
 If set to true, some console messages will be displayed what an error is detected.
 For example, a missing data attribute.
 Default is true.
- * customMessages      Takes an object as a parameter.
+ * *customMessages*      Takes an object as a parameter.
 Each custom message must be in the "className": "Message" form.
 These message will override the application default messages.
- * isValid             Takes a function as a parameter.
+ * *isValid*            Takes a function as a parameter.
 This is the function that will be executed if the field is valid (typically, this removes error messages)
- * isInvalid           Takes a function as a parameter.
+ * *isInvalid*           Takes a function as a parameter.
 This is the function that will be executed if the field is invvalid (typically, this adds error messages)